auth0/docs/articles/quickstart/native/ionic-react/interactive.md

 The `Auth0Provider` component takes the following props:

 - `domain`: The "domain" value present under the "Settings" of the application you created in your Auth0 dashboard, or your custom domain if using Auth0's [Custom Domains feature](http://localhost:3000/docs/custom-domains)
-- `clientId`: The "client ID" value present under the "Settings" of the application you created in your Auth0 dashboard
+- `clientId`: The Client ID value present under the "Settings" of the application you created in your Auth0 dashboard
 - `redirectUri`: The URL to where you'd like to redirect your users after they authenticate with Auth0.

 <%= include('../_includes/ionic/_note_storage') %>